50 Identity And Access Security Stats You Should Know In 2025

 Current Identity And Access Trends

-And as we see more exaples of threat actors bypassing MFA, we can expect an increase in the number of organiztions opting for non-phishable or FIDO-approved authentication methods, such as hardware authenticators, smart cards, and biometrics.
+This market is projected to grow to USD 61.74 billion by 2032, exhibiting a CAGR of 15.3%.
+And as we see more examples of threat actors bypassing MFA, we can expect an increase in the number of organizations opting for non-phishable or FIDO-approved authentication methods, such as hardware authenticators, smart cards, and biometrics.

-Security awareness training has been another area for investment in the past year; organizations are incresingly giving their employees extra training on how to be “cyber-safe” when working remotely, with specific training targeting password and credential verification.
-And as increasingly more organizations embrace their employees back into the office in a hybrid format, user training will only become more important—particularly when implementing new policies that may be required to secure devices that have been out of the network perimeter for the past two years.
+Security Awareness Training (SAT) has been another area for investment in the past year; organizations are increasingly giving their employees extra training on how to be “cyber-safe” when working remotely, with specific training targeting password and credential verification.
+As more organizations embrace their employees back into the office in a hybrid format, user training will only become more important—particularly when implementing new policies that may be required to secure devices that have been out of the network perimeter for the past two years.

 How Can You Protect Your Business Against Identity Threats?

-There isn’t a single silver bullet solution to cybersecurity: in order to protect your corporate, employee and customer data, you need to implement a stack of human-focussed solutions, such as awareness training, which address the problem at an employee level, and technical solutions.
+There isn’t a single silver bullet solution to cybersecurity: to protect your corporate, employee, and customer data, you need to implement a stack of human-focused solutions, such as awareness training, which address the problem at an employee level, and technical solutions.

 Here are some of the best methods by which you can protect your data: